-- provide these with your tender pack or bidders will ask for them during clarifications - Commercial arrangement required (this will be determined by: organisational priorities, number of people on site, approach to risk and the subsidy your organisation is prepared to pay). - Number of sites, occupancy levels, demography and historic uptake levels. - Scope of the services to be provided 'the specification' to include: catering facilities, services, outlets, vending (leased or owned), hospitality, 'free issue' water coolers and so on. - Core operating hours/staff shift patterns and labour structures (TUPE implications). - Menus and tariff policies (including external drivers such as Unions), and tariff sovereignty. - Shopping basket for high volume items and details from till records of what is being sold. - Asset and condition survey of catering equipment including any maintenance agreements and accountability. - Key performance indicators and service level agreements. - Expectations on investment and capex. - Terms and conditions of contract. - Sustainability: is Organic, Fairtrade or local sourcing required?
-Are compostable or recyclable disposables part of a waste reduction strategy? - Provide the company's latest environmental report. - Provide any sustainability goals the company may have (for instance carbon reduction targets). - Provide the company's diversity and inclusion policy.
+ECCENTIAL ESSENTIAL - provide these with your tender pack or bidders will ask for them during clarifications Commercial arrangement required (this will be determined by: organisational priorities, number of people on site, approach to risk and the subsidy your organisation is prepared to pay). □ Number of sites, occupancy levels, demography and historic uptake levels. ☐ Scope of the services to be provided 'the specification' to include: catering facilities, services, outlets, vending (leased or owned), hospitality, 'free issue' water coolers and so on. $\square$ Core operating hours/staff shift patterns and labour structures (TUPE implications). $\square$ Menus and tariff policies (including external drivers such as Unions), and tariff sovereignty. $\square$ Shopping basket for high volume items and details from till records of what is being sold. $\square$ Asset and condition survey of catering equipment including any maintenance agreements and accountability. $\square$ Key performance indicators and service level agreements. ☐ Expectations on investment and capex. ☐ Terms and conditions of contract.
+Sustainability: is Organic, Fairtrade or local sourcing required?
+Are compostable or recyclable disposables part of a waste reduction strategy?
+Provide the company's latest environmental report.
+Provide any sustainability goals the company may have (for instance carbon reduction targets).
+Provide the company's diversity and inclusion policy.
+OVERALL CONTRACTOR OF THE CONT Provide the main strategic goal for offering food (for example is it simply because the office is remote?
+Or is it to encourage collaboration?
+Is it for recruitment and retention?
+And so on). ☐ Include your company's health and wellbeing policy and activities. ☐ Clarify expectations around innovation.